idia640/presentations/week09/PITCHME.md

 ---

 ## You are a choice architect
+Fear-based messaging

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PYm87nE7JGc" frameborder="0" allowfullscreen></iframe>

+http://www.marketingexperiments.com/marketing-optimization/fear-based-messaging

 Note:

 "You influence and shape thinking through dialogue with users.
 You optimize thoughts as in a conversation.
 You want them to agree on proposals and continue to collaborate in interaction."

-## Fear-based messaging

-<iframe width="560" height="315" src="https://www.youtube.com/embed/PYm87nE7JGc" frameborder="0" allowfullscreen></iframe>

-http://www.marketingexperiments.com/marketing-optimization/fear-based-messaging

-Note:

 Tweet example: 3:20
 10:45-15:20 "Does the value outweigh the cost" Focus on value.
 Message the value to the user.